brtholomy/hnsw/README.md

             G.add_edge(u, new_v)
 ```

 All we've done is create a regular ring lattice with a constant degree, and then mess it up a little by adding a small number of random edges.
-It turns out this is enough to approximate the "small world" graph concept, which like many complex artifacts of nonlinearity in the real world, serve as an adequate model for a startling variety of phenomena otherwise intractable to quantifiable metrics: including neural networks, social networks, metabolic activity, and more.
+It turns out this is enough to approximate the "small world" graph concept, which like many complex artifacts of nonlinearity in the real world, serves as an adequate model for a startling variety of phenomena otherwise intractable to quantifiable metrics: including neural networks, social networks, metabolic activity, and more.

 A generated NSW: